 Actions within the tax forms screen

-View: To view your tax form, click the download icon in the Download column.
+View: To view your tax form, click the download icon in the Download column and select the PDF option from the menu.
 The form will be displayed using the PDF software installed on your computer.

 - Save the PDF to your computer in a place that is easy to find (for example, the Desktop).

 - Close the PDF that opened when you clicked the PDF link.